kumu/docs/faq/what-are-loops.md

 Click & drag the loop label to move it, or hold down `Option` on your keyboard (`Alt` on Windows) and click & drag to move the entire loop, including all its elements and connections, while maintaining their structure.

-To select an entire loop and drag it elsewhere on the map, hold the ALT-key on your keyboard (or OPTION-key on Mac) and click the loop's label on the map, then drag it across.

 ## Identifying loops in systems